twotwentyseven/handbook/intro-twotwentyseven.md

 ## twotwentyseven's Story

-From a one man show in 2010 to a multi-discpline growing team of a dozen in 2021, twotwentyseven has grown a lot (especially in the past couple of years) but there are a few things which remain constant:
+From a one man show in 2010 to a multi-discipline growing team of a dozen in 2021, twotwentyseven has grown a lot (especially in the past couple of years) but there are a few things which remain constant:

 - Relationships still underpin everything we do: Nathan worked in quite a few agencies before starting his own and one early observation was that the agency client relationship was often too transactional.
 He set out to change that by working with clients we could get on board with and support long-term.
 This mantra also equally applies internally – we're in this together as a team doing great work.